Ridley’s Family Markets has announced it will close the Casper store on CY Avenue.

 In a statement released March 7, the Idaho-based company said it will wind down operations at the store and close by April 11.

 An employee who declined to be identified confirmed the closure during a call by Oil City News.
-The employee said company representatives arrived on Thursday morning to announce the closure to the staff.
+The employee said company representatives arrived in early March to announce the closure to the staff.

 Article continues below...